k8redfern/cs2XX-ComputerArchitecture/site/topics/numbers/twos-complement.rst

     would be ``0000``.

-.. list-table:: Adding a negative binary number with ones complement
+.. list-table:: Adding a negative binary number with one's complement
     :widths: auto
     :align: center

     * - **Carry**
-      -
+      - ``1``
       - ``1``
       -
       -